 There was no stopping in Banff and we take a detour for Yoho National Park and the cyan-esque Emerald Lake.
 To use a cliché it is a picture perfect lake guarded by the President, Burgess and Wapta Mountain ranges.
 The serenity is ephemeral as busloads of chattering tourists, waving selfie sticks, descend on the ramps.
 For a devilish moment I want to flip the crowd into the water to let me savor the surroundings.
 The person who had discovered this natural beauty in 1882, European Guide Tom Wilson, would probably have shared similar sentiments.
 We leave the Lake to the tourists, more buses driving into the parking lot, and move on for more nature’ freebies…..
 Skunk Cabbage Walk, Giant Cedars Interpretative Walk, Takkakaw Falls and Revelstoke a mountain community on the banks of River Columbia.
 Revelstoke, 415 km west of Calgary and 641 km from Vancouver, boasts of one of North America’s greatest vertical ski runs.
 With added capers such as dog sledding, snowshoeing, night skiing, walking trails, dirt biking trails, golf courses (summer fun) and vibrant musical evenings it is definitely an all round vacation destination.

-We pass Vernon stretched out on the shores of the 16 kilometres long Kalamalka Lake.
-The glacial Lake is surrounded by rolling grasslands and green screens of Ponderosa pine and Douglas fir and it is difficult to decipher the color from the car, between tealish to indigo.
-The reason for color variants is due to limestone deposits left by receding glaciers.
-Vernon is a bustling mountain resort with its own airport and an alternate to Kelowna for an extended weekend stay.
+Drive past Vernon stretched out on the shores of the 16 kilometres long glacial Kalamalka Lake surrounded by rolling grasslands and green screens of Ponderosa pine and Douglas fir.
+It is difficult to decipher the color of the lake from the car, between tealish to indigo, but at one ‘window’ I did.
+The limestone deposits left by receding glaciers is reason for color variants.
+In spite of its pedantic name, Vernon, is a bustling mountain resort with its own airport and an alternate to Kelowna for an extended weekend stay.

-It is the peaceful extended shoreline that makes us regret our late travel plans as we miss out on the waterside cottages in West Kelowna.
-Still we were lucky to manage a room at Marriott with easy access to Kelowna’s main street forking to the Marina, afloat with multi-colored boats of varying sizes and shapes, and flanked by restaurants, gift stores, boutiques, museums, art galleries and parks aflame with multi-hued flowers.
-Towards late evening the pebbled walkways transform into bruyante gaieté with tourists, bachelor and bachelorette parties crowding into restaurants, pubs or simply lounging along the lakeshore extracting their share of sun and camaraderie.
+[/caption]reeling under all the tourist-friendly information our approach is sedate, family oriented, as make for the lake.
+The peaceful extended shoreline makes us regret our late travel plans and loosing out on waterside cottages in West Kelowna.
+Still we were lucky to stay at Marriott with easy access to Kelowna’s main street forking to the Marina, afloat with multi-colored boats of varying sizes and shapes, and flanked by restaurants, gift stores, boutiques, museums, art galleries and parks aflame with multi-hued flowers.
+Towards late evening the pebbled walkways transform into bruyante gaieté with bachelor and bachelorette parties making the most of the ambience, crowding into restaurants, pubs or simply lounging along the lakeshore extracting their share of sun and camaraderie.

 We linger on in the Rhapsody Plaza area of Waterfront Park, there is a slight chill in the air, but it is fun watching people cavort in and out of shops and restaurants and what is missing are the parasols and boardwalk silhouettes of British seaside towns.
-Downtown Kelowna is within walking distance to parks, beaches, walking trails, the Marina, Yacht Club, Delta Grand Hotel and adjoining Lake City Casino.
-Shops and restaurants line Bernard Avenue and Richter Street even though Bernard Avenue extends into a residential zone.
+Downtown Kelowna is within walking distance of the Marina, Yacht Club, Delta Grand Hotel and adjoining Lake City Casino.
 The commercial and cultural hubs are within Richter and Abbot streets and Water Street along the Lake.

-Chinatown: Kelowna’s ambiance and climate were the drawing points for visitors and settlers including French Roman Catholic missionary Father Charles M Pandosy who settled here in 1859.
-The popular 1908 Annual Regatta drew competitors and crowds from neighbouring towns of Okanagan Valley and Vancouver, despite absence of road links, and was one of the reasons for the city’s historic maturing and evolution as a tourist destination.
-Chinatown, situated between Harvey and Leon Avenues, had an important visitor in 1911, Chinese leader Sun Yat-sen. He visited Kelowna for fundraising as around this time nearly 15% of Kelowna’s population was of Chinese origin.
+Chinatown: Kelowna’s ambiance and climate attracted visitors and settlers including French Roman Catholic missionary Father Charles M Pandosy who settled here in 1859.
+Despite absence of road links, the popular 1908 Annual Regatta drew competitors and crowds from neighbouring towns of Okanagan Valley and Vancouver and was one of the reasons for the city’s historic maturing and evolution as a tourist destination.
+Though we gave Chinatown the miss, situated between Harvey and Leon Avenues, the area had an important visitor in 1911, Chinese leader Sun Yat-sen. He visited Kelowna for fundraising as around this time nearly 15% of Kelowna’s population was of Chinese origin.
 The numbers drastically dwindled over the years due to decline in business and Chinese people moving to Vancouver and Alberta.

-We gave history a miss, along with Kelowna Art Gallery and Okanagan Heritage Museum, preferring the Wineries and fruit farms for the heady combination of scenic beauty and spectacular shoreline.
+Wineries and fruit farms won over Kelowna Art Gallery and Okanagan Heritage Museum.
 Kelowna boasts of about 30 wineries out of the 200 wineries in the entire Okanagan Valley region.
 Most are family owned, including Mission Hills Family Estate Winery overlooking the breathtaking Okanagan Valley wine country and Okanagan Lake, that have opened their premises to tours and wine sampling.

 From here we trooped down to the underground Barrel Cellar to learn about the intricate process of fermenting, ageing and protecting fine wines.
 The cellars, with a capacity for 800 barrels, are well-lighted, humidity controlled and environment-dedicated but they remind me of Alibaba’s cave and I await for forty thieves to pop out from the caskets.
 A gated wine vault is home to the family’s personal wine collection served during special family occasions and as benchmark against some of the world’s top producers.
 The only source of natural light into the cellar is from an oculus or an eye placed in the ceiling.
 Oculus is also the name of the winery’s premium wine.